Ayush-iitkgp/leetcode-data-structures-and-algorithms/arrays_and_strings/sliding_window/notes.md

 2. Find the smallest subarray with a sum greater than or equal to k
 3. Find the longest substring that has at most one "0"
 4. Find the subarray of size K with the highest sum/average
+5. Find the length of the longest substring that contains at most K distinct characters.

 ## Use Case 2: Find number of valid sub-arrays